marcusdewald/dotfiles/README.md

 ## _Notes_

+Tested and developed on macOS with iTerm2 and ZSH as Bash replacement.
 At the moment it barely fullfills everything I envision but it's already a solid base to build upon.